feathersjs/feathers/readme.md

 ## Getting Started Is Easy

 Building an app with Feathers is easy.
 There are only 4 things to worry about.
 A wrapped express server, providers, services & middleware.
 Services are just simple modules that expose certain methods to the providers in order to CRUD your data.
-We can easily initialize a service that say... provides a single TODO:
+We can easily initialize a service that say... provides a single Todo:

 ```js
 var feathers = require('feathers');